Syllabus for IST 331: The User

 1. COURSE OVERVIEW

-This course provides students with data, theories, models, and analytic techniques regarding how users interact with Information and Communication Technologies (ICT).
-Basic concepts of use, tied to how humans process information, are developed through projects, cases studies, examples, reading, and discussion.
-The course also covers aspects of how small groups process and share information, use ICT, and interact.
+This course provides students with data, theories, models, and analytic techniques regarding how users interact with information systems.
+It includes basic concepts of use, tied to how humans process information, that are developed through projects, cases studies, examples, reading, exercises, discussions, and exams.
+The course also covers aspects of how small groups process and share information, use information systems, and interact.
 The course serves as a focused introduction to the concept that people are important in technology systems and has become either a co-requisite or prerequisite to all other 300 and 400 level IST courses.

 2. COURSE OBJECTIVES

 This course provides a balance between theory and practice, which are tightly intertwined in this area.
-Basic and more advanced readings will introduce the student to current thinking about facts, theories, and ways to gather new data.
+Readings and lectures will introduce the student to current thinking about facts, theories, and ways to gather new data.
 The course objectives are:

 At the conclusion of this course, students will be able to: